manuelcanga/DisplayMetadata/Readme.md

 #### 0.2 / 2021-01-14

 * Support to comment metadata.
+* Support to copy meta keys / values to clipboard.

 ## Upgrade Notice

 #### 0.1

 First version.
 Install it

 #### 0.2